vmware/terraform-provider-avi/website/docs/d/avi_certificatemanagementprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.6.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `name` - Name of the pki profile.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `run_script_ref` - Alert script config object for certificate management profile.
 It is a reference to an object of type alertscriptconfig.
 Field introduced in 20.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
-* `script_params` - List of list.
+* `script_params` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.